odino/react-in-1000-words/README.md

 Let's add some silly validation on our login form, by making sure the user enters a password longer than 5 characters.
-To do so, React asks us to initialize our component with some "known" state:
+To do so, React asks us to initialize our component with some initial state:

 ``` jsx
 class LoginForm extends React.Component {